 It was a fine evening as I set off with the Wednesday Walkers to show them this route I knew and loved in Darvel.
 They are a group of ladies who venture out every Wednesday in all weathers (although they will admit that numbers tend to increase as the weather improves!)
 Due to other commitments later in the evening they normally stick to the Kilmarnock town and country park areas however being the school summer holidays we had a little longer hence us venturing out to Darvel.

 I had walked this route a few times before with my mum, sister,brother-in-law and my baby in a pram!
 It must be several years since I was last here though because that baby is now turning 5…..
 It was every bit as beautiful this time around and it was nice to see the addition of some new signage pointing out Lochfield Farm, birthplace of Sir Alexander Fleming.
 We have never actually taken the road along to the farm before because we didn’t want to bother the residents.
 However with the addition of these signs it suggests that walkers are welcome to go along and have a closer look (you can’t actually see the farm from the main route).
 Something for next time!
-In any case having done a little research it would appear that Lochfield is now rented out as self-catering accommodation anyway!
+In any case having done a little research it would appear that Lochfield Farm is now rented out as self-catering accommodation, making it seem that bit more acceptable to trod along the road for a nosey.

 The very last section was much busier with traffic than it had been on any previous visit, I was quite surprised actually.
 Several trucks and a few cars…. we did wonder what the trucks were doing out and about at 8pm on a Wednesday night…

 We contemplated a few things during the walk which I wanted to come home and research: what is the windfarm you can see in the distance and is that the Big Tower up on the hillside on the opposite side of the village?
-The answers ladies: It is actually Whitelee Windarm (check out the Weaver’s Trail from Darvel to Eaglesham – approx 16 miles!) and yes it is indeed the Darvel Transmitter 🙂
+The answers: It is actually Whitelee Windarm (seemingly there is a Weaver’s Trail from Darvel to Eaglesham – approx 16 miles!) and yes it is indeed the Big Tower, aka the Darvel Transmitter 🙂